winner-is-kungen/TDA367/README.md

 When you want to save your file, simply press the menu bar option "Save File" to save the file currently in focus.

+There is also a scroll feature and a feature to "move" around the workspace visually.
+Scroll using mousewheel and move around the workspace when holding down middle mouse button.
+However there are some known issues with the connections not being displayed properly when zoomed out/in.

 ## Participants
 * Obada Al Khayat
 * Joakim Anderlind